 On the second-to-last play, the infraction might be on No. 82 of the Browns, who blocks his man with his helmet leading.
 On the final play, No. 92 of the Jaguars appears to engage his blocker with his helmet leading.
 Those are my best guesses.
 Either way, it took me four or five re-watches to find the penalties.

 Now, imagine an official being forced to spot those infractions in real time.
 Hell, the NFL just told me there was going to be an infraction before the plays started, and I still couldn't spot all of them until I replayed the video a few times.

-The rule,, aims to prevent players from lowering their heads to initiate and make contact with opponents.
+The rule, passed in March, aims to prevent players from lowering their heads to initiate and make contact with opponents.
 To be ejected, a player must lower "his helmet to establish a linear body posture prior to initiating and making contact with the the helmet," a player needs to have "an unobstructed path to his opponent," and the contact has to be "clearly avoidable."

 It's easy to understand why the league wanted to pass the rule.
-Steelers linebacker Ryan Shazier suffered to make a routine tackle.
-Packers receiver Davante Adams was by Bears linebacker Danny Trevathan.
+Steelers linebacker Ryan Shazier suffered a tragic spinal injury when he lowered his head to make a routine tackle.
+Packers receiver Davante Adams was concussed when he got headshotted by Bears linebacker Danny Trevathan.
 Player safety matters.
 It should matter.

-But.
-Discussing And , because it's a very difficult rule to enforce in real time.
+But players aren't happy about the rule.
+Discussing the rule with officials hasn't made them any happier.
+And it's becoming clear that enforcing the rule might be a mess, because it's a very difficult rule to enforce in real time.
 The rule's intentions might be good, but enforcing the rule will likely be a mess.